shizhenbo/shizhenbo.github.io/_pages/about.md

 # 🎖 Honors and Projects
-- *2025.2*, Mozi special allowance for outstanding youth.(墨子杰出青年)
+- Mozi special allowance for outstanding youth.(墨子杰出青年)
-- *2024.11*, A Representative of the BRICS Young Scientists (One of 12 National Representatives).(金砖国家青年科学家代表)
+- A Representative of the BRICS Young Scientists (One of 12 National Representatives).(金砖国家青年科学家代表)
-- *2024.07*, Project Leader of Jiangsu Province Science Foundation for Youths.
+- Project Leader of Jiangsu Province Science Foundation.
-- *2024.06*, Project Leader of China Postdoctoral Science Foundation.
+- Project Leader of the Advanced Computing and Intelligence Engineering Fund.
-- *2024.06*, Project Leader of the Advanced Computing and Intelligence Engineering Fund.
+- Excellent Project Award of the Central Cyberspace Affairs Commission Innovation Program (1%).
-- *2024.02*, Excellent Project Award of the Central Cyberspace Affairs Commission Innovation Program (1%).
+- Selected into the Xiaomi Young Talents Program.(小米青年学者)
-- *2024.01*, Selected into the Xiaomi Young Talents Program.(小米青年学者)
+- Project Leader of the FAST Observation Project.
-- *2023.09*, Project Leader of the FAST Observation Project (Computational Insights into Gravitational and Magnetospheric Interactions in Pulsar Systems).
+- Project Leader of the Innovation Program of Cyberspace Administration of the CPC Central Committee, and received funding from the China Internet Development Fund and leading Internet companies (research on self-learning machine learning algorithms based on normal traffic rules, during PhD).
-- *2022.09*, Project Leader of the Innovation Program of Cyberspace Administration of the CPC Central Committee, and received funding from the China Internet Development Fund and leading Internet companies (research on self-learning machine learning algorithms based on normal traffic rules, during PhD).
+- Project Leader of China Postdoctoral Science Foundation.

 # 💬 Invited Talks